edwinm/testProxy/README.md

 You can connect different domain names to different port numbers at the same time.
 TestProxy does not work with https connections.

+## Protected WiFi

+Some WiFi networks are protected and prevent you from accessing other computers on the same network.
+A solution for one device is to configure it as a hotspot and connect your computer to this hotspot.
+Another solution is using another, unprotected WiFi network for development and test purposes, installing an WiFi access point first if not available.

 ## License

-TestProxy is copyright 2017 Edwin Martin and MIT licensed.
+TestProxy is copyright 2018 Edwin Martin and MIT licensed.